TeamGraphix/graphix/docs/source/tutorial.rst

     :alt: visualization of optimized pattern

-As we see below, we can significantly optimize this for better simulation performance and even operations in quantum hardware.
+As we see below, we can simplify and optimize the pattern by calling various methods of :class:`~graphix.pattern.Pattern`.

 Standardization and signal shifting
 +++++++++++++++++++++++++++++++++++